Karenbc/Recombination-rates-and-genomic-features-Blackcap/Recombination_rate_estimation/README.md

 For the calculation of recombination rates in non-overlapping windows with different sizes (50 kb ,100 kb, 200 kb, and 1 Mb), a python script under the name Rec_windows.py was used.
 This script calculates the average recombination rates weighted by the physical distance between each pair of sites where recombination was estimated.
 The script is implemented in PyrhOut_wtAvg_rates_windows.sh.

-The recombination rates calculated in windows can be found in the forlde "Dataset".
+The recombination rates calculated in windows can be found in the forlder "Dataset".